wavefrontHQ/opentelemetry-examples/java/README.md

 #### Step 2: Run your application

 The collector is now running and listening to incoming traces on port 4317.
-Just start your application either from the CMD line or from an IDE.
+Just start your application either from the CLI line or from an IDE.

 The ```main``` method in our Java application will trigger our app to generate and emit a trace of a transaction.
 When the trace data collected from the OpenTelemetry collector are ingested, you can examine them in the Tanzu Observability